bvalosek/billy/README.md

 #### `Application#start()`

-Instantiate and state all services in the order they were registered.
+Instantiate and start all services in the order they were registered.

 ```javascript
 await app.start();